 MFDA Complaint Information

 The MFDA requires clients to receive the information below at account opening.
-You will also receive a copy of it if you submit a complaint.
+We will also send a copy of it with a complaint acknowledgement letter and a conclusion letter.

 MUTUAL FUND DEALERS ASSOCIATION OF CANADA